What is a Paternity Order?

 - is not and has never been married to, or in a civil union with, the mother of the child, or

-- has been married to, or in a civil union with, the mother of the child, but this relationship was dissolved before the conception of the child.
+- has been married to, or in a civil union with, the mother of the child, but this relationship stopped before the woman became pregnant (conception of the child).